INSIGHT-French politics trump business over Alstom

 Russell Solomon, senior vice president and lead GE analyst at Moody’s credit ratings agency, said the saga was “indicative of the protectionist type of environment you have to deal with when doing business in France”.

 “With that said, GE has been ... very familiar with the business practices and the regulatory environment in Europe generally and France in particular.
 The implication is that they know what needs to be done.”
-(Additional reporting by Natalie Huet, Benjamin Mallet and Elizabeth Pineau in Paris; Jeffrey Dastin in New York; Writing by Mark John; Editing by David Stamp and Eric Walsh)
+(Additional reporting by Natalie Huet, Benjamin Mallet and Elizabeth Pineau in Paris; Jeffrey Dastin in New York; Writing by Mark John; editing by David Stamp)